Takakiriy/typrm/README.md

 Write the `#template:` tag at the end of the same line as the part you want to change.
 (You can write it on a separate line, it will be explained at the following section.)

-For Windows, double click typrm.bat file and type:

-    YAML UTF-8 file path> new_folder.yaml
-    The line number to change the variable value > 4
-    key: new_value> __Name__: work2

-In bash case, type the following commands.
+Install typrm and
+type the following `replace` command from bash or PowerShell.
+The short command name is `r`.

     cp  "typrm/example/new_folder.yaml"  "."  #// Temporary copy to change from the original file